top of page

 Prostate Cancer Awareness month

-Have your local cities, municipalities and towns proclaim September as Prostate Cancer Awareness month.
+Have your city proclaim September as Prostate Cancer Awareness month.

 This is a great way to help spread awareness of the #1 cancer in Canadian men.